 Other tips for healthy lunch ideas:

-- Choose good carbs: Whole grains are best, including whole-wheat pasta, brown rice, quinoa, oats, and potatoes (with their skins).
+- Choose good carbs: Whole grains are best, including whole-wheat healthy pasta recipes, brown rice, quinoa, oats, and potatoes (with their skins).
 While I’ve included an entire section of low-carb lunch options below, I also like to make sure I choose healthy carbs for carb-heavy meals, ones that are packed with fiber to keep from snacking too much are ideal.